-When we realize the hold that impulse buying, material desires, and instant gratification have on us, we can make different choices.
+When you realize the hold that impulse buying, material desires, and instant gratification have on you, you can make different choices.
 Choice is power.

-We were caught on the debt treadmill at one time.
-But then we found Dave Ramsey, and have been able to change the trajectory of our family tree!
+We here at TAF were caught on the debt treadmill at one time, but we found Dave Ramsey, worked hard over several years to get out of debt, and have been able to change the trajectory of our family tree!

 2: Making the Lawn Good for Something

 This is an embarrassing fact about our nation.
 People around the world would kill to have the little slices of lawn that we perceive to be only for play or ornamentation.

 Luckily, we suburbanites have an opportunity to redeem ourselves!